randellmwania/Movie-Recommendation-System/readme.md

 ### 🗒️Additional Notes:

-- There's a statement regarding the project's focus on enhancing user experience, satisfaction, and retention on a movie-streaming platform.
+- The project's focus is enhancing user experience, satisfaction, and retention on a movie-streaming platform.